Notes on the History of Hong Kong's Coastal Defence during the British Administration, with Special Reference to Lei Yue Mun

 Archery Traditions of Asia (Sold out)

-This publication is complied to complement the thematic exhibition of the same title displayed at the Hong Kong Museum of Coastal Defence from 2003 to 2009 and to let the readers have a better understanding of the development and features of the Asian traditional archery.
+This publication is compiled to complement the thematic exhibition of the same title displayed at the Hong Kong Museum of Coastal Defence from 2003 to 2009 and to let the readers have a better understanding of the development and features of the Asian traditional archery.
 Supplemented with colourful drawings and photographs, it introduces the historical development of bows and arrows, the differences between modern bows and traditional bows, the physics of the Chinese traditional bows, the making of traditional bows and arrows, famous Chinese archery inventions, Chinese archery technique and the living traditional archery in other Asian cultures.

 If interested, please approach the Hong Kong Museum of History (100 Chatham Road South, Tsim Sha Tsui, Kowloon) for purchasing the above publications.